 - 1 Chlorine bleach

 What Is "Pink Mold"?

 When we see something growing in moist areas like our bathrooms, the immediate assumption is that it is mold.
 But when you see pink, light red, or light orange growth spreading across the grout in the shower, it is water-borne bacteria, Serratia marcescens.
 The bacterial colony, which grows and spreads in warm, moist environments, can appear to be fuzzy or slimy.
 The color range is affected by room temperatures.

-An opportunistic bacteria, Serratia marcescens is usually transferred to surfaces through poor hygiene after handling body fluids (urine, feces, pus).
+An opportunistic bacteria, Serratia marcescens is usually transferred to surfaces through poor hygiene after handling body fluids (such as urine, feces, or pus).
 The presence of the bacteria is harmful to those with compromised immune systems, babies, those with open wounds, and pets.

 While small colonies seldom cause severe illness, if left to spread the bacteria can result in urinary tract and bladder infections, blood poisoning, endocarditis, pneumonia, meningitis, and bone infections through open sores.

 How to Remove Pink Mold

 In a small bowl, mix one-half cup of baking soda with one tablespoon of dishwashing liquid or an all-purpose cleaner.
 The paste will be runny.
 Depending on how much area you need to clean, you may need to make a double batch.